lextoumbourou/rotest/README.md

 ## Writing tests

-* Tests are just normal ModuleScripts whose name ends with `.test`.
+* Tests are just [ModuleScripts](https://developer.roblox.com/en-us/api-reference/class/ModuleScript) whose name ends with `.test`.

 * Any methods in the test will be ran in the suite.
 Prefix private methods with ` _ ` to prevent running.